 Invisalign can treat almost any dental or jaw misalignment because it can incorporate supplemental attachments for more power and intricacy.
-Candid is designed to treat mild and moderate cases of crowding and spacing.
+Candid is designed for mild and moderate cases of crowding and spacing.

 What is the most effective clear aligner company?